fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

       - Array of JSON Strings containing the values of the Client Identifier schemes that the Wallet supports.
       - `OpenID4VP`_

-Error Handeling for Wallet Attestation Issuance ..................................................
+Error Handling for Wallet Attestation Issuance ..................................................

 If any errors occur during the Wallet Attestation Request Verification, the Wallet Provider MUST return an error response as defined in :rfc:`7231` (additional details available in :rfc:`7807`).
 The response MUST use the content type set to *application/json* and MUST include the following parameters:

   - *error*.
 The error code.